How to Connect OpenAI to n8n to Automate Client Workflows

 Connecting OpenAI to n8n is the single most impactful thing you can do as an AI automation agency owner.
 Once you have GPT wired into your workflows, you can build lead qualifiers, email writers, summarizers, chatbots, and dozens of other automations that clients will pay serious money for.

 This guide walks you through the complete setup — from getting your OpenAI API key to chaining multiple AI steps together in production-ready workflows.
+Every section includes the exact configurations, prompt templates, and code snippets you need to go live with a real client deliverable.

 Prerequisites